ResearchingDexter/powerful-gnns/README.md

 ```

 ## Installation
-Install PyTorch following the instuctions on the [official website] (https://pytorch.org/ "pytorch") .
+Install PyTorch following the instuctions on the [official website](https://pytorch.org/ "pytorch") .
 The code has been tested over PyTorch 0.4.1 and 1.0.0 versions.

 Then install the other dependencies.
 ```